google/WebFundamentals/src/content/en/tools/workbox/guides/configure-workbox.md

 for precaching and runtime caching, but it’s not uncommon to want additional caches for specific uses, such as a cache just for images.

-In other parts of the Workbox APIs there is an option to supply a `cacheName` property as an option.
+In other parts of the Workbox APIs, there is an option to supply a `cacheName` property as an option.
 For example, the [runtime strategies](/web/tools/workbox/modules/workbox-strategies) accepts a `cacheName` option.
 In these cases, the cache name will be used exactly as you specify; the prefix and suffix **will not be used**.